-Susan Berliner is the author of the supernatural thrillers, "DUST," "Peachwood Lake," "The Disappearance," and "Corsonia."
+This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian novel, "After the Bubbles."
 This page contains blog entries from January 1, 2012 - December 30, 2012.

 Writing resolutions - December 30, 2012